slatedocs/slate/source/index.md

 # Quick Start

 To get up running quickly we also have provided a <a href="http://www.sense360.com/getting_started.html">Quick Start Guide</a>.

-# Integration Notes

-Project must be built with Xcode version 6.3.
-It will **not** work with < 6.3 nor 7.0-beta.

 # API Concepts